James Thompson Clayborn

 The other letter was really an undated fragment and so worn along the edges that many words could not be made out, but it was written by Polly Claybourn to her son James.
 She was visiting somewhere and wanted to know when James could come for her.

 James died on 5 May 1900 in Liberty, DeKalb County, Tennessee and is buried in Dismal Cemetery in Liberty.
 Melinda died on 5 November 1907 and is also buried in Dismal Cemetery.
+The inscription at the bottom of James's side of the obelisk states:

 References and Notes